EXHIBITOR TERMS AND CONDITIONS

 5. WHAT ARE THE SPECIFICATIONS OF THE EXPO BOOTH/SPACE?

 5.1 Standard booth dimensions: Standard booth space sizes at all Venues are 3.6m x 3.6m or 12.96m².
 Booths include Velcro receptive wall panels and power.
-Carpet is supplied at the Auckland, Hamilton and Wellington only (not Christchurch).
+Carpet is supplied at the Auckland and Hamilton venues.
+Wellington venue has black floor tiles.
+Christchurch and Dunedin are hard floor surfaces.
+Any variation in booth sizes will be advised on the floor plan and booking page for each venue.

 5.2 Special booth/stand requirements: The Exhibitor must advise the Organiser of any special requirements at least 3 weeks prior to the Expo date.
 All special requirements are subject to approval from the Organisers.